A: Staff are becoming increasingly disengaged and burnt out from change.

 A: Preparing your team for effective change should start as soon as your organization realizes they need to upgrade systems.
 This is the time to ask your team what they need and why, what is working well, and what isn’t.
 This sows the seeds of change success.
-You don’t necessarily need to follow up on their suggestions, but by asking questions you communicate that their needs matter.
-And that reduces resistance.
+When you understand how to support your team, and listen to their perspectives, you will save time and money during the implementation.
+Acting on feedback will encourage more engagement and increase motivation.

 The Cirrus Team Readiness Assessment will show you which supports will keep your team engaged with the change project.
 Run the assessment as soon as you’ve selected the new system you want to adopt.